 The Children of Lir: A Fascinating Irish Legend

 The Different Endings of The Children of Lir Legend

-Most of the ancient stories in Irish mythology face the fortune of undergoing slight changes.
+Most ancient stories in Irish mythology face the fortune of undergoing slight changes.
 The legend of the Children of Lir was no exception.
-The repetition of the story has included changes throughout the years; however, the story’s real ending remains mysterious.
+The repetition of the story has included changes throughout the years; however, the story’s actual ending remains mysterious.

 The First Ringing Bell in Ireland (The First Version)

-In one version, Aoife stated that the spell would break once the first Christian bell rang in Ireland.
+In one version, Aoife stated that the spell would break once Ireland’s first Christian bell rang.
 The story tells of Lir finding his children and spending his life at the lake protecting swans.
-He remained a good and caring father to his swan children until he died of old age.
+He remained a good and caring father to his swan children until he died.

 For the first three hundred years of their spell, Lir lived by Lake Derravaragh with them.
 He enjoyed spending time with his children, listening to their enchanted voices while they sang.
-Maybe this symbolised learning to be happy with changes in life, even after a loss.
+Maybe this symbolised learning to be happy with life changes, even after a loss.

+The Children of Lir: A Fascinating Irish Legend